General Information

 Construction site of a pavilion

 The project consists of building several pavilions alongside a lake.
-A single pavilion has four reinforced concrete columns, two benches, and a Dutch gable roof.
+A pavilion consists of four reinforced concrete columns, two benches, and a Dutch gable roof.
 The distance between the reinforced concrete columns l ≅ 3.5 m, and the distance w ≅ 2.5 m.

 Bench Concept